cryptoandcoffee/meta-miner-docker/README.md

 # meta-miner-docker for use with nvidia-docker

+This container will work only if you have Docker AND nvidia-docker installed and configured on the host machine.

 Step 1:
 Git clone the repo and replace "your_wallet_here" in Dockerfile, start.sh, and mm_blank.json.